Why Invariance is Not Enough for Biomedical Domain Generalization and How to Fix It: Experiments

 \subpara{Baselines.} To reflect practical clinical deployment, we compare against state-of-the-art DG methods that neither require domain labels nor adapt on unlabeled test data.
-Unless otherwise noted, all methods use the same UNet architecture for their segmentation branch and we optimize each baseline's primary hyperparameters using a grid search, as detailed in Appendix~\ref{app:additional_results}. \underline{DSBN}~\cite{zhou2022generalizable} employs custom BatchNorm layers and perturbs intensities around labels to generate synthetic contrasts. \underline{GIN} and \underline{GIN+IPA}~\cite{ouyang2022causality} filter training data with randomly sampled convolutional kernels to generate diverse appearances and use spatial mixing to remove spurious correlations between locations and voxel intensities. \underline{MixStyle}~\cite{zhou2021domain} mixes feature statistics across samples to simulate domain shifts in training, while \underline{CutOut}~\cite{devries2017improved} randomly masks inputs spatially to reduce spurious dependencies. \underline{RSC}~\cite{huang2020self} discards dominant features in training to learn robust segmentation, and \underline{MixUp}~\cite{zhang2017mixup} interpolates training samples within a batch.
-We also compare against the widely used \underline{nnUNet}~\cite{isensee2021nnu}, using its default architecture and augmentation pipeline.
-Finally, we include an \underline{ERM} baseline that trains only on the unstable input using a matched architecture and training routine.
+Unless otherwise noted, all methods use the same UNet architecture for their segmentation branch.
+For fair comparison, we optimize each baseline's primary hyperparameter using a grid search, detailed in Appendix~\ref{app:additional_results}.
+We apply a strong and extensive augmentation pipeline across all methods to maximize their out-of-distribution generalization potential.
+Our ERM baseline reflects standard practice and only trains on the unstable input using an architecture and training routine matched to ours.
+We also evaluate multiple data-level (GIN, GIN+IPA~\cite{ouyang2022causality}; MixStyle~\cite{zhou2021domain}; MixUp~\cite{zhang2017mixup}; CutOut~\cite{zhou2021domain}) and model-level (DSBN~\cite{zhou2022generalizable}; RSC\cite{huang2020self}) domain generalization methods, detailed in Appendix~\ref{app:baseline_implementation}.
+We also compare against the widely used nnUNet~\cite{isensee2021nnu}, using its default architecture and augmentation pipeline.

-\subpara{Augmentations.} Unless otherwise specified, we apply a strong and extensive data augmentation pipeline across all considered methods to maximize their out-of-distribution generalization potential.
-We use flips, rotations, resolution degradations, noise, bias fields, contrast adjustments, blurring, sharpening, and affine deformations, each with 0.33 probability.
-We omit flips and rotations in datasets where left/right correspondence is important.

-\subpara{Data availability settings.} We evaluate performance in two common medical imaging scenarios: datasets with abundant annotations ("\textbf{all-data}") and those with limited annotations ("\textbf{few-shot}").
+\subpara{Data Availability Settings.} We evaluate performance in two common medical imaging scenarios: datasets with abundant annotations ("\textbf{all-data}") and those with limited annotations ("\textbf{few-shot}").
 The all-data models are trained for 250K iterations following~\cite{isensee2021nnu}, while few-shot models are trained for 40K steps as in~\cite{dey2024learning}.
-The few-shot experiments used five randomly selected subjects from each dataset for training and excluded the BraTS and PanDG datasets due to high inter-sample heterogeneity (\eg, in tumor presentations) that precludes meaningful training and interpretation of few-shot experiments across all methods.
+The few-shot experiments use five randomly selected subjects from each dataset for training and exclude the BraTS and PanDG datasets due to high inter-sample heterogeneity (\eg, in tumor presentations) that precludes meaningful training and interpretation of few-shot experiments.